Are you wondering about how many words are in a novel for your genre?

 There is no hard and fast rule.
 In some ways, it is a bit like asking how long is a piece of string.
 In today’s publishing world, does book word count matter anymore?

-If you are pitching a new novel to a literary agent or publishing houses, yes, it probably still does.
+If you are pitching a new novel to a literary agent or a publishing house, yes, it probably still does.
 You should always note your word count in your query letter.

 But if you are self-publishing, you have much more latitude with your word and page count.
 Is there a guide to how many words long a novel should be?
 No, but you can look at commonly accepted standards for popular book genres.